j2zhao/tablevault/docs/core_concepts/structure.md

 # Repository Structure

+The TableVault repository stores and organizes all data and code transparently within your local file system.
+This design allows you to view files directly and simpy transfer in-progress workflows across devices.

+---

 ## TableVault Repository

-The TableVault repository stores and organizes all data and code transparently within your local file system.
-This design allows you to view files directly and transfer a workflow to a new device by copying the repository folder.
-It is crucial, however, that most write operations are performed through the TableVault API to maintain system integrity.

 The following diagram illustrates the internal storage structure of a TableVault repository: